vickysyloo/walkthisway/README.md

 This is a simple web project, it can be deployed on any web server or local host.
 Please see the tool kit and known bugs for further details.

 ##Tool Kit
 This project is a Ruby on Rails application, which uses the Google Maps JS API and the Google Cloud Storage for image hosting.
-Please see the gem file, the assets folder, and the public folder for a fuller list of external resources used.
+Please see the gem file, the assets folder, and the public folder for a full list of external resources used.

 ##Upcoming Sprints

 We would like to get the following sprints completed:
-* AJAX-based like buttons and unlike buttons
+* AJAX-based 'like' buttons and 'unlike' buttons
-* Twitter sign-in and registration in production environment ** Use Twitter API with websockets / SSE to interact with Twitter dynamically
+* Twitter sign-in and registration in production environment
+* Use Twitter API with websockets / SSE to interact with Twitter dynamically
-* friending or following other users
+* Friending or following other users
-* revisions of forms to remove redundancies and potential inconsistencies
+* Revisions of forms to remove redundancies and potential inconsistencies
-* reconfiguration of database for more effective retrieval of walk data
+* Reconfiguration of database for more effective retrieval of walk data
-* dynamic gallery
+* Dynamic gallery
-* porting to a mobile app environment
+* Porting to a mobile app environment
-* real time chat
+* Real time chat
-* static maps and ability to print directions
+* Static maps and ability to print directions
-* background jobs to create image or pdf version of static maps for javascript-disabled devices
+* Background jobs to create image or pdf version of static maps for javascript-disabled devices
-* point and click forms
+* Point and click forms

 ##Known Bugs